jimmypw/doc-tak/docs/source/takserver/coreconfig.rst

 associated with the configuration directive is either known or is still yet to be deciphered from reading the code.

+Many of the features that TAK Server provides may be configurated from the Administration interface.
+There are still many features that are not exposed through the admin interface and must be configured manually.
+In addition having a complete reference for the CoreConfig.xml can greatly assist with automated deployment.

 <network>
 ---------